jadefeng/cooking-tempo/README.md

 - Recipe import is best-effort: JSON-LD is preferred, with a heuristic fallback.
 - Instagram import uses public metadata captions and parses headings like Ingredients/Instructions when present.
 - Ingredients and instructions are stored as newline-separated text for MVP simplicity.
-- SQLite database lives at `prisma/dev.db` (via `DATABASE_URL="file:./dev.db"`).
+- Database is Postgres (set `DATABASE_URL` accordingly).